lostechies/blog/_derickbailey/2011-12-16-composite-javascript-applications-with-backbone-and-backbone-marionette.md

 The problem is that these objects have usually ended up in a giant tangled mess with far too many concerns.
 For example, here&#8217;s some code from an image gallery that I wrote a few months ago.
 Note that this is only the application startup code:

-[gist id=1486459 file=gallery.js]
+{% gist 1486459 gallery.js %}

 It&#8217;s a giant mess and it&#8217;s difficult to understand and maintain.

 The solution involved recognizing that I was putting far too many concerns into a single place, combined with a healthy dose of encapsulation.
 I want each functional area of my application to have it&#8217;s own start up code, encapsulated within that functional area&#8217;s code.
 I don&#8217;t want to have to mash all the functional areas together into one procedural mess.
 So, I build the \`Backbone.Marionette.Application\` object.

 This object provides a number of different features, one of which is the ability to register application initialization callbacks.
 To do this, you need to create an instance of an Application object, first.
 Then call the \`addInitializer\` method and provide a callback function.
 The initialization functions are then kicked off when you call the \`start\` method on your application:

-[gist id=1486459 file=initializer.js]
+{% gist 1486459 initializer.js %}

 You can optionally pass an object through the start method, as well.
 This object is made available to all of the initializer callbacks as a single parameter to the callback function.
 Additionally, there&#8217;s a &#8220;initialize:before&#8221; and &#8220;initialize:after&#8221; event that the application object raises, using Backbone&#8217;s Event functionality.